lazysquirrellabs/blog/_posts/2014-02-19-how-does-unity-export-to-so-many-platforms.markdown

 - Gear VR
 - Oculus Rift

 It’s a legit myriad of devices and environments.
-If you don’t know Unity3D and want to give a try, the free version lets you export to Mac OX, Linux, Windows, iOS, Android, BlackBerry, Web Player, SamsungTV, WebGL, Tizen and Windows Phone.
+If you don’t know Unity and want to give a try, the free version lets you export to Mac OX, Linux, Windows, iOS, Android, BlackBerry, Web Player, SamsungTV, WebGL, Tizen and Windows Phone.
 It’s pretty awesome, try it! (unfortunately I’m not making money by advertising, I just truly think it’s awesome).

-**Update:** As pointed by Jashan in the comments section, I focused only on scripting in this article, so I decided to write a bit about how Unity3D exports other features to so many platforms.
-As you will notice whilst reading the next paragraphs, although Unity Technologies does a great job with Unity3D, it relies on several companies to help them to bring some features into it.
+**Update:** As pointed by Jashan in the comments section, I focused only on scripting in this article, so I decided to write a bit about how Unity exports other features to so many platforms.
+As you will notice whilst reading the next paragraphs, although Unity Technologies does a great job with Unity, it relies on several companies to help them to bring some features into it.
 When a new platform is announced, the UT developers check if every single one of these features are supported by one of their partners, and if so, the time dedicated to support it is reduced drastically.
 Now let’s take a look at some of the main features.

 # Graphics